 As I mentioned above, you can bake frittatas in a baking dish:

 - Cook your vegetables and mix-ins (like sausage or bacon) in advance.

-You can add just about anything to frittatas, but let’s focus on this vegetable version for a minute, okay?
-You can substitute most vegetables in this frittata recipe.
+You can add just about anything to your frittata, but let’s focus on this vegetable version for a minute, okay?
+You can substitute most vegetables in this recipe.
 Just keep the following tips in mind: